 Abstract.
 Indonesia has a national jurisdiction area of ± 7.8 million km2 with 2/3 of its territory being the sea of ± 5.9 million km2.
-With this large sea area, it is a great potential for Indonesia to be able to develop alternative energy resources in the need to develop alternative energy resources in the need to develop alternative energy resources in the need to energy it in the energy crisis requires the government to encourage the development and utilization of new and renewable energy Alternative energy in the maritime sector that can be developed include energy that utilizes ocean waves, ocean currents, tides, and ocean temperature differences.
+With this large sea area, it is a great potential for Indonesia to be able to develop alternative energy resources in the maritime sector amid the problem of fossil energy resources whose capacity is decreasing.
+The energy crisis requires the government to encourage the development and utilization of new and renewable energy Alternative energy in the maritime sector that can be developed include energy that utilizes ocean waves, ocean currents, tides, and ocean temperature differences.
 This study aims to determine the alternative energy of the maritime sector by reviewing from technical and financial aspects, political, economic, social and technological aspects.
 The method used is technical analysis, financial analysis, PEST analysis, and Fuzzy MCDM.
-The first step in this process is the mapping of the technical, financial, political, economic, social and technological aspects of each energy alternative with technical, financial and PEST analysis.
+The first step in this process is the mapping of the technical, financial, political, economic, social and technological aspects with technical, financial, political, economic, social and PEST analysis.
 Furthermore, with the Fuzzy MCDM method an alternative energy development selection model was made by assessing the performance of each.
 The results of the analysis in the form of the concept of ranking alternative energy sources as a maritime potential that can be used as consideration in determining government policies in the energy sector.